Ray Price: 1940s–1950s success

-After the war and college, Price rethought his decision to continue schooling to be a veterinarian; he was considered too small to work with large cattle and horses, the backbone of a Texas veterinarian's practice.
-While helping around his father's ranch he also began singing at various functions around the Abilene, Texas, area.
+After the war and college, Price rethought his decision to continue schooling to be a veterinarian; he was considered too small to work with large cattle and horses, the backbone of a Texas veterinarian's practice then.
+While helping around his father's ranch, he also began singing at various functions around the Abilene, Texas, area.
 This eventually led him to begin singing on the radio program Hillbilly Circus broadcast on Abilene's KRBC in 1948.
-He joined the Big D Jamboree on Dallas radio station KRLD (AM) in 1949, and when the show was picked up for broadcast on the CBS radio network soon afterward Price had his first taste of national exposure.
-It was around this time Ray Price became friends with Lefty Frizzell.
-The two first met at Beck Recording Studio in Dallas, and Price ended up writing the song "Give Me More, More, More Of Your Kisses" for Frizzell's use.
-A few demos recorded by Price at Beck's caught the attention of Bullet Records in Nashville, Tennessee, and he was signed to his first recording contract.
-However, his first single released on Bullet, "Jealous Lies", failed to become a chart hit.
+He joined the Big D Jamboree on Dallas radio station KRLD (AM) in 1949, and when the show was picked up for broadcast on the CBS radio network soon afterward, Price had his first taste of national exposure.
+Around this time, Ray Price became friends with Lefty Frizzell.
+The two first met at Beck Recording Studio in Dallas, and Price ended up writing the song "Give Me More, More, More of Your Kisses" for Frizzell's use.
+A few demonstrations recorded by Price at Beck's caught the attention of Bullet Records in Nashville, Tennessee, and he was signed to his first recording contract.
+His first single released on Bullet, though, "Jealous Lies", failed to become a chart hit.

 He relocated to Nashville in the early 1950s, rooming for a brief time with Hank Williams.
 When Williams died, Price managed his band, the Drifting Cowboys, and had minor success.
-He was the first artist to have a success with the song "Release Me" (1954), a top five popular music hit for Engelbert Humperdinck in 1967.
+He was the first artist to have a success with the song "Release Me" (1954), a top-five popular music hit for Engelbert Humperdinck in 1967.
 In 1953, Price formed his band, the Cherokee Cowboys.
 Among its members during the late 1950s and early 1960s were Roger Miller, Willie Nelson, Darrell McCall, Van Howard, Johnny Paycheck, Johnny Bush, Buddy Emmons, and Buddy Spicher.
 Miller wrote one of Ray Price's classics in 1958, "Invitation to the Blues", and sang harmony on the recording.
 Additionally, Nelson composed the Ray Price song, "Night Life".
-Price became one of the stalwarts of 1950s honky tonk music, with hit songs such as "Talk To Your Heart" (1952) and "Release Me".
+Price became one of the stalwarts of 1950s honky tonk music, with hit songs such as "Talk to Your Heart" (1952) and "Release Me".